fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # "Hello!
 I am a dog"
 ```
 *28) Give an example of using the super method, both with and without an argument.*
 The `super` method, when called inside another instance method, allows a method to look up a similarly named method earlier in the method lookup chain and invoke it.
 It can be useful to add additional functionality to existing instance methods of the same name that have been inherited from a superclass.
+The functionality of `super` can change, whether or not it is defined to accept arguments.
+- When `super` is called without parentheses, it will forward any arguments provided in the instance method which it is called to the equivalently named method in the superclass.
+This may cause problems if there the argument provided in the subclass instance method is different to what is expected in the superclass method.
+- When `super` is called with parentheses, but not with any arguments, it will invoke the instance method in the superclass, ignoring any arguments passed to the subclass instance method.
+This is often the safest way to call an instance method from the superclass if that instance method doesn't take any arguments.
+- When `super` is passed arguments, it will pass those arguments to the equivalently named instance method in the superclass, in the order in which they are provided.

 In our below example, both the `Pet` and `Dog` (which inherits from the `Dog` class, as denoted by the `<` symbol) class have an `initialize` method.
 After initialising a `Dog` object, we call the `super` method in the `Dog#initialize` method with the `name` and `age` arguments to call the `Pet#initialize` method, which passes the arguments provided to `Dog.new` to `Pet#initialize`.
 In `Dog#initialize`, we extend the functionality of `Pet#initialize` to initialise another instance variable, `@owner` and assign to the object passed to the `owner` parameter.

 We also have a `speak` method in the `Pet` and `Dog` class.
 For the `Dog#speak` instance method, we invoke `super` with parenthesis (no arguments), which will invoke the `Pet#speak` method, take the return value of `"Hello!"` and append an additional string object to it.
-Invoking `super()` is necessary when the method being invoked earlier in the method lookup chain does not take any arguments.
+Invoking `super()` is often the safest way to incorporate functionality from the superclass instance method when that method does not take any arguments.
 ```
 class Pet
   def initialize(name, age)